-The commonly assigned [5], discussed above, names another inventor and was effectively filed before the present application.
+The commonly assigned [5], discussed above, names another inventor and has an earlier effectively filed date.
 Therefore, it qualifies as prior art under 35 U.S.C.
 102(a)(2) and would form the basis for a rejection of the claimed design in the present application under 35 U.S.C.
 103 if the claimed design and the designed disclosed were not commonly owned not later than the effective filing date of the claimed design under examination.